swisskyrepo/PayloadsAllTheThings/Upload Insecure Files/Configuration Apache .htaccess/README.md

 </Files>

 # Make .htaccess file be interpreted as php file.
 This occur after apache has interpreted
-# the apache directoves from the .htaccess file
+# the apache directives from the .htaccess file
 AddType application/x-httpd-php .htaccess
 ```